 LimitedCounter.
 In the Simulation Data Inspector, you can see that

 CounterA increases more rapidly than

-CounterB, which is expected because the Pulse Generator driving this model is running at a faster rate.
+CounterB.
+This behavior is expected because the Pulse Generator driving this model is running at a faster rate.

 Another useful tool that the Simulation Data Inspector provides is the ability to compare multiple simulation runs.
 This functionality can help you understand how changes to your model will affect results.
 For example, you can change the value of the upper limit of the counter models to 8 and simulate the model again to see how that affects output values.
 To change the value, double click on the block